MikeAvgeros/bay-leaf-jobs/README.md

 # Database Design

-The database consist of three collections.
-Created and hosted using [MongoDb](https://en.wikipedia.org/wiki/MongoDB)
+The database consist of three collections (users, jobs, applications).
+It is created and hosted using [MongoDb](https://en.wikipedia.org/wiki/MongoDB)

 -   ### users